vuw-research-computing/raapoi-docs/docs/index.md

 If you notice any errors or outdated information in the documentation, please don't hesitate to create an [issue](https://github.com/vuw-research-computing/raapoi-docs/issues) on the [documentation github page](https://github.com/vuw-research-computing/raapoi-docs) or submit a pull request to improve the documentation.

 Visit the [Rāpoi Slack Channel](https://uwrc.slack.com) for help, software requests or to communicate with others in the Rāpoi community.
+The Slack Channel should be the first place you go to for help with issues related to the HPC.
+(Please do not contact Digital Solutions for help with issues related to Rāpoi!)

 You can also find more information about the current Rāpoi hardware [layout](hpclayout.md).